SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 ## Overview

 A new antagonist subgamemode where the Station AI and its Cyborgs' laws are overridden.
-The silicons work together yo achieve their prime directives while fighting against the crew in the process.
+The silicons work together to achieve their prime directives while fighting against the crew in the process.

 ## Background